 3. Increase Product Offerings

-Since Americans are buying more varieties of water products than ever before, it may be time to restructure and/or upscale your inventory and offerings.
+Since Americans are buying more varieties of water products than ever before, it may be time to restructure and/or upscale your inventory and offerings for your water delivery service.
 If you’ve only been offering bottled and still water until now, why not expand to 5- gallon coolers, point of use (bottle-less) coolers, filtrated water systems, sparkling beverages, and even other beverages?
 While bottled still water has historically taken the lead in popularity in the American market (it accounted for 64.4% of total industry revenue in 2019), other products are creeping in and driving revenue for many water suppliers nationwide.

 Something you probably know about by now is the growing preference for bottle-less water filters.
 Americans are starting to move from bottled water to coolers and pitchers with filtering systems for a number of reasons, including the price of continued bottled water purchases and the go-green movement.
 But new forms of sparkling water, vitamin-enhanced water and other “premium” water products have propelled industry growth, so many suppliers are adapting these products to their inventory.
 Accordingly, IBIS World experts foresee soft drink and “premium” water drink consumption rising past 2019.